sevvalmehder/Simple-Operating-System/README.md

 # Virtual Operating System

-This OS runs Intel8080 CPU emulator and execute specific system calls.
+This repository is a homeworks of lecture Operating Systems.
+This Virtual OS runs Intel8080 CPU emulator and execute specific system calls.

 ### Requirements
 * Intel8080